Fairbank station: Station naming

-During the planning stages for Line 5 Eglinton, the station was given the working name "Dufferin", which is identical to the pre-existing Dufferin station on Line 2 Bloor–Danforth.
-On November 23, 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
-Thus, the LRT station was renamed "Fairbank" after the Fairbank neighbourhood rather than the intersecting Dufferin Street.
+During the planning stages for Line 5 Eglinton, the station was given the working name Dufferin, which was identical to the existing Dufferin station on Line 2 Bloor–Danforth.
+In 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
+Thus, the LRT station was renamed Fairbank after the Fairbank neighbourhood rather than the intersecting Dufferin Street.